DOI-ONRR/doi-extractives-data/_explore/default.md

 			<h5 class="landing-heading"><a href="{{site.baseurl}}/explore/exports/">Exports</a></h5>
 			<button class="accordion-button" accordion-button title="Toggle for exports"></button>
 			<div class="accordion-content">
-				<p class="landing-description">Commodities from extractive industries are among the top exports in 22 states — and for a few states, these industries accounted for more than 40% of all exports in 2013. <a href="{{site.baseurl}}/explore/exports/">Explore extractive industries exports</a> by state from 2011 to 2013.</p>
+				<p class="landing-description">Commodities from extractive industries are among the top exports in 22 states — and, for a few states, these industries accounted for more than 40% of all exports in 2013. <a href="{{site.baseurl}}/explore/exports/">Explore extractive industries exports</a> by state from 2011 to 2013.</p>
 			</div>
 		</div>
 		<div class="container-half landing-section" accordion-item accordion-open="true">